 Promissory Note - A borrower must sign a legal document when he/she receives an educational loan that lists conditions under which the money is borrowed and the terms under which he/she agrees to repay the loan with interest.
 The borrower's promissory note is usually returned to him/her when the loan is repaid in full.

-Residency - In North Carolina, a person does not necessarily have to be a U.S. citizen in order to be classified as a North Carolina resident for tuition purposes.
-However, a person must complete the NC Residency Determination Service to determine if they are eligible for in-state tuition and benefits.
-NC Residency Determination Service
+Residency (RDS) - In North Carolina, a person must complete the NC Residency Determination Service to determine if they are eligible for in-state tuition, state grants, or other benefits.
+A person does not necessarily have to be a U.S. citizen in order to be classified as a North Carolina resident for tuition purposes.

 Satisfactory Academic Progress (SAP) - A student must be making satisfactory academic progress in order to continue receiving federal aid.
 Each institution develops its own satisfactory academic progress standards for financial aid eligibility.